Eaglewatch – San Carlos

-My first season on the San Carlos Reservation, pulling into the unexpected camp at the edge of the illegal dump, my new nest partner and I stood in stunned disappointment as the Game and Fish truck pulled away.
-The site was desert scrub nestled along an anemic creek.
-A single track of dusty road weaving its way beyond Peridot, Arizona through the dumping grounds of the Apache residents, past overturned easy boy recliners, skeletons of horses, Elmo suspended in a straggly bush.
-It was bleak.
+My first season of bald eagle nestwatch placed me on the the San Carlos Reservation in Arizona.
+Pulling into the unexpected camp at the edge of the illegal dump, my new nest partner and I stood in stunned disappointment as the Game and Fish truck pulls away.
+The site is desert scrub nestled along an anemic creek.
+A single track of dusty road weaves its way beyond Peridot, Arizona through the dumping grounds of the Apache residents, past overturned easy boy recliners, skeletons of horses, Elmo suspended in a straggly bush.
+It is bleak.

-I looked over at Anna and could feel the tears, both hers and mine surfacing, ready to flood this parched landscape.
-Not wanting to open the floodgates I instead asked “how do you feel about lamb?”
+I look over at Anna and could feel the tears, both hers and mine, surfacing, ready to flood this parched landscape.
+Not wanting to open the floodgates, instead I ask “how do you feel about lamb?”

-Anna’s face appeared frozen for a nanosecond, eyes glistening with teardrops ready to flood this barren landscape, her lips frozen slightly turned down as if a wounded child was ready to jump out and exclaim “the world is not fair”!
-That nanosecond passed and her face softened with a glint of confusion and surprise – shaken loose from the cold horror that surrounded us.
-And then, on cue we broke free of the chains of fear and had our first big laugh together.
+Anna’s face appears frozen for a nanosecond, eyes glistening with teardrops ready to flood this barren landscape, Her lips are frozen and slightly turned down as if a wounded child was ready to jump out and exclaim “the world is not fair”!
+That nanosecond passed and her face softens with a glint of confusion and surprise – shaken loose from the cold horror that surrounds us.
+And then, on cue we break free of the chains of fear and have our first big laugh together.

 Anna is from Michigan.
-She is a biologist and especially brilliant with birds.
+She is a biologist and is especially brilliant with birds.
 She stands 4′ 12″ with long brown hair.
-Though having traveled and studied in various environments, this is her first taste of the Arizona desert.
-And to my surprise, perhaps both of our surprise, we picked each other at eagle orientation as partners to live and work together for the next three months.
+I only say this, as I am 6′ tall and we do stand out as an odd pair of foreigners in this country.
+She recently returned from working in Central America studying caterpillars but this is her first taste of the Arizona desert.
+Having just met at the eagle orientation, we picked each other as partners to live and work together for the next three months.

 He told me of a season he had spent monitoring bald eagles for the state of Arizona.
 Camping in some semi-remote desertscape, he was paid to keep an eye on one breeding pair of adult eagles.
 I had never heard of such a thing before.
 Someone… much less a bureaucracy, was willing to pay me to go camping?